 It’s one of the coffee drinks that you can make at home with just a coffee maker, whiskey, and other ingredients you probably have on hand.
 Having said that…there’s a couple of things you should know about Irish Coffee:

-- It’s a strong as you want it to be.
+- It’s as strong as you want it to be.
 If you make Irish Coffee at home, you get to decide how strong the alcohol flavor is.
 For this recipe, we made it a little lighter because we want the coffee flavor to come through more.
 If you want the alcohol flavor a bit stronger, add more whiskey!

 - The glass matters.
 Yes, your coffee will cool more quickly in a glass than in a cozy mug.
 But Irish coffee is about the experience.
-You need to see those lovely layers and feel fancy.
+You need to see those lovely layers and to feel fancy.
 And that glass needs to be warm before you add the coffee, just like the Irish did it.

 - The lightly whipped cream, versus regular whipped cream, does make a difference.
 You will need to make it yourself because this whipped cream is only lightly whipped.
 Just enough to get light and fluffy.
 This type of cream makes the perfect barrier to drink the coffee through, as the coffee really isn’t very sweet.